zaikio/zai-docs/docs/guide/loom/README.md

 The system is **scoped by applications**.
 It transfers messages between systems, not between tenants on those systems nor between specific organizations or users.

 Loom was **designed to handle and delegate events between different applications**.
 Each application can subscribe to any event fired by another application.
 That means the system should only be used to handle events that might be interesting to other applications.
-Internal events between different parts of one application should not be handled with Loom.
+Internal events between different parts of one application (i.e. messages exchanged between internal micro-services) should not be handled with Loom.